 Statues are made bigger than the person

-The idea of creating a wax statue of a person is to have an exact replica of that individual.
+The idea of creating a wax statue of a person is to have a replica of that individual.
 Every statue is made 2% bigger than the person really is though. the reason for this is that the statue will shrink during the process, so the moment the statues are put up for display, the size of the statue will be correct.

 Creating the sculptures

 The most important part of the sculptures is getting the exact measurement of the person.
 This process can take days as over 500 different measurements are taken!
-In case the person is deceased, 100’s of photographs are used to do the measurements.
+In case the person is deceased, 100’s photographs are used to do the measurements.